 The first Yle News television bulletin aired on TV Channel 1 on June 7, 1999, and the final television broadcast went out on 26 February 2017.
 Prior to Yle News, Radio Finland produced multilingual radio programming, including news in English.
 Finland’s first English-language radio news aired during World War II.

-Today the Yle News television bulletin reaches audiences in Finland and beyond online.
 The unit now focuses on serving foreigners in Finland and Finland-interested audiences abroad through our website, on the radio, and via social media.